huggingface/blog/rwkv.md

 ### Overview of the RWKV project

-The RWKV project has been kicked-off and led by [Bo Peng](https://github.com/BlinkDL), who is actively contributing and maintaining the project.
-There is a community that is constantly enhancing the project’s artifacts in the official discord channel on various topics such as performance (rwkv.cpp, quantization, etc.), scalability (dataset processing & scrapping) and research (chat-fine tuning, multi-modal finetuning, etc.).
-The GPU access for training RWKV models is donated by Stability AI.
+The RWKV project has been kicked off and led by [Bo Peng](https://github.com/BlinkDL), who is actively contributing and maintaining the project.
+There is a community that is constantly enhancing the project’s artifacts in the official discord channel on various topics such as performance (RWKV.cpp, quantization, etc.), scalability (dataset processing & scrapping) and research (chat-fine tuning, multi-modal finetuning, etc.).
+The GPU access for training RWKV models are donated by Stability AI.

 Learn more about that by joining the [official discord channel](https://discordapp.com/users/468093332535640064) and learn more about the general ideas behind RWKV in these two blogposts: https://johanwind.github.io/2023/03/23/rwkv_overview.html / https://johanwind.github.io/2023/03/23/rwkv_details.html